Home Legal Tylenol Autism Lawsuit

 • September 2024

-Plaintiffs have filed an appeal of Judge Cote’s decision from August to grant summary judgement.
-We will closely monitor the progress of this appeal and provide the latest updates.
+Plaintiffs have filed an appeal of Judge Cote’s decision from August to grant summary judgement to the defendants.
+We will closely monitor the progress of this appeal, which was filed in the Second Circuit Court of Appeals and provide the latest updates.

 • August 2024

 In a major blow for plaintiffs, Judge Denise L. Cote has granted summary judgement in the favor of the defendants.
-The decision was made over the ongoing issues relating to general causation.
-In her decision, Judge Cote said that "Plaintiffs have failed to make a sufficient showing on an essential element of their case with respect to which they have the burden of proof."
-This likely ends the federal litigation against Tylenol, pending an appeal by the plaintiffs.
+The decision was made over the ongoing issues relating to the sufficiency of plaintiff’s scientific evidence regarding causation.
+In her decision, Judge Cote held that plaintiffs had failed to show (through their scientific experts) that Tylenol use during pregnancy actually causes autism in babies.

 • July 2024